itsjavi/open-props-everywhere/README.md

 (\*) Limitations:

-- Since it is auto-generated based on hues, the number of steps is predefined to 15.
+- Since it is auto-generated based on hues, the number of steps is predefined to 16.
-- Currently only LCH color palettes are generated, but we plan to add OKLCH support for HDR screens supporting P3 gamut, and supported browsers.
+- Currently only LCH color palettes are generated.
-- The `generateTailwindColorPreset` function is not yet implemented.
+- TailwindCSS support is not yet implemented.